locoframework/loco-js/README.md

 # 📡 Models

-The model layer has been extracted to a separate [repository](https://github.com/locoframework/loco-js-model) and it can be used standalone as well.
-If you want to look at how to integrate [React](https://reactjs.org), [Redux](https://redux.js.org) and **Loco-JS-Model**, 🎁[**this repository**](https://github.com/artofcodelabs/front-end-boilerplate)🎁 may be a good starting point.
+The model layer has been extracted to a separate [repository](https://github.com/locoframework/loco-js-model), and it can be used standalone as well. 🎁[**This repository**](https://github.com/artofcodelabs/front-end-boilerplate)🎁 may be a good starting point if you want to look at how to integrate [React](https://reactjs.org), [Redux](https://redux.js.org), and **Loco-JS-Model**.

 ## Nesting models 🏺

-If you want to have two models with the same name or maybe you want to reflect a server architecture, you can even nest models.
+If you want to have two models with the same name or maybe you want to reflect a server architecture, you can nest models.
 But only one-level nesting is allowed.

 ```javascript
 // models/Coupon/Unit.js